📝 English Revision

 5. Watch the marks.
 A 2-mark question usually expects two distinct points.
 A 1-mark question needs one clear answer.

-💡 Time Management: In Paper 2, many students spend too long on comprehension and run out of time for summary.
-Allocate roughly 20–25 minutes for summary writing.
-Work backwards from the exam end time and set a mental checkpoint.
+💡 Time Management: In Paper 2, many students spend too long on comprehension and rush the final open-ended questions.
+Work backwards from the exam end time and set a mental checkpoint so the Open-Ended Comprehension section always gets the time it needs.

-💡 Practice Drill: Practise summary writing at least twice a week.
-Set a timer for 20 minutes and aim to write a complete summary.
-After finishing, count your points, check your word count, and compare your version to a model answer.
-This builds both speed and accuracy.
+💡 Practice Drill: Practise editing and grammar cloze at least twice a week.
+Set a timer and aim to finish each component within the allotted time.
+After finishing, compare your answers to a model answer key and note the specific error types you missed — this builds both speed and accuracy.

 ⚠️ Common Mistakes to Avoid